PRODUCTION

 • Feeling dizzy when standing up

-This post provides general information and is not intended and should not be considered, or used as a substitute for professional medical advice, diagnosis, or treatment.
-If you or any other person has a medical concern, you should consult with your health care provider or seek other professional medical treatment.
-Do not disregard professional medical advice or delay in seeking it because of something you have read in this post.
-If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.
+(This post provides general information and is not intended and should not be considered or used as a substitute for professional medical advice, diagnosis, or treatment.
+If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.)

-We would love to see what you’re doing with your backyard birds, use #mywilcolife on Facebook, Twitter, or Instagram and tag Wilco Stores.
+We would love to see what you’re doing with your backyard birds, use #mywilcolife on Facebook, X, or Instagram and tag Wilco Stores.

 Category